Savanna, Illinois: Infrastructure

 Going from north to south, the second automobile bridge between Iowa and Illinois is located just north of Savanna, and is part of U.S. Route 52.
 The bridge leads to Sabula, Iowa, which is across the river from Savanna.
 Savanna is also served by two major railroads, the Burlington Northern and Santa Fe Railway (BNSF) Railway Company and the Canadian Pacific Railway (CP).
 These rail lines were formerly operated by the Burlington Route and the Milwaukee Road respectively.
 Savanna also has a small airport, the Tri-Township Airport (KSFY.)

+In January 2026, federal funding was allocated to improve water, sewer and river infrastructure in the Quad Cities area.
+Of such funds, Savanna is planned to receive $2 million to construct a new drinking water main and update systems to safeguard access to water for half of the community.

 Education

 The city is in the West Carroll Community Unit School District 314.